 Supporting Materials

-Work conducted during the two-year period between January 2023 and December 2024 will be eligible for submission.
-If the project, programme, or event was previously entered into the Communiqué Awards programme, any new entries must provide benchmark data to clearly demonstrate how effectiveness was evaluated and how it has developed over time between the two submissions.
-Submissions that fail to disclose this will be excluded from the judging process.
+Work conducted between January 2024 and December 2025 is eligible for submission.
+Projects or programmes previously entered into the Communiqué Awards must include benchmark data showing how effectiveness has been assessed over time; entries without this information will be excluded from the judging process.